 How to prep:

-- Don’t fret over blemishes.
-All blemishes on the face are retouched.
+Don’t fret over blemishes.
+Blemishes on the face are retouched.

 If there are any additional questions you have outside of this list, please don’t hesitate to reach out!
 I’d love to chat.